OMERS Cements Enterprise Architecture as a Key Management Strategy within its Organization

 To bring its organization into the future, OMERS needed to reimagine its enterprise architecture (EA) to feature not only a sleek, cross-functional tech stack but also a framework for collaboration across the company—empowering productivity and cohesion at scale.
 By leveraging Ardoq, OMERS’ EA team was able to take its practice to the next level and achieve the change and agility the company envisioned.
 Plus, with leadership realizing the potential of a dedicated EA practice, the organization has since grown its team of architects from two to six and counting.

 The Ontario Municipal Employees Retirement System (OMERS) is a Canadian pension fund responsible for managing the retirement benefits of all local government employees.
-As a 60+-year-old business, OMERS recognized the need to modernize; to be faster and more responsive to today’s business demands.
+As a 60+-year-old business, OMERS recognized the need to modernize.
+They needed to be faster and more responsive to today’s business demands.
 However, with 500,000+ members and $105 billion in net assets (2020) to manage—plus the 1,000 employees responsible for managing those funds—evolving the organization was no small undertaking.

 OMERS is organized between four lines of business (LoBs), each operating within its own architecture, which makes it all the more difficult to determine a cohesive digital transformation strategy.
 OMERS needed strategic direction for aligning these departments and moving into the future as a unified organization.
 The company identified the EA team as the agents for making this transformation a reality, but first, the architects had some catching up to do themselves.